segmentio/consent-manager/README.md

 _Segment works to ensure the Consent Manager Tech Demo works with most of our product pipeline.
 We cannot ensure it works in your specific implementation or website.
 Please contact our Professional Services team for implementation support.
 Please see the License.txt included._

-_Please note, Consent Manager is not currently compatible with [Personas](https://segment.com/docs/personas/).
-Personas may send user data to destinations the user has explicitly opted out of for data collection._
+_Please note, Consent Manager is not currently compatible with Google Consent Mode or [Segment Engage](https://segment.com/docs/personas/).
+Engage may send user data to destinations the user has explicitly opted out of for data collection._

 ### Features